Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/spelling-quiz.md

 ### Analyze the given files

-Lets start by looking at the given files.
+Let's start by looking at the given files.
 First the python script
 ```python
 import random
 import os